inam101001/Mistle/README.md

 ```bash
   npm install
 ```
+Before running the project locally, ensure to change the values of `NEXTAUTH_URL` and `DOMAIN` to `http://localhost:3000` in your environment variables.
 Then run the project by

 ```bash
   npm run dev